MarymoorStudios/marymoorstudios.github.io/_devlog/Glossary.md

 Top-of-Turn, no reentrancy occurs and no invariants are violated.

 #### **Turn**
 A bounded, finite, prompt computation that forms part of a larger activity.
-A turn ends when the computation is either (1) preempted (say, by the scheduler), (2) yields on its own (say, as part of cooperative scheduling), or (3) awaits on an awaitable (such as on IO, a Promise, or a Task).
+A turn ends when the computation either (1) is preempted (say, by the scheduler), (2) yields on its own (say, as part of cooperative scheduling), (3) awaits on an awaitable (such as on IO, a Promise, or a Task), or (4) terminates (say, because it has completed it work).

 ## Feedback
 Write us with [feedback][feedback].